andymckay/blog/_posts/2016-11-18-webextensions.md

 blog: andy-mckay
 ---

+**Update**: I did a bit more filtering and checking and the numbers dropped to around 76%.
+Head down past the caveats for more.

 This question gets asked quite a lot around Mozilla now that we've been working on [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) for a while.
 We've been aiming for some sort of [Chrome parity](https://blog.mozilla.org/addons/2016/09/13/webextensions-and-parity-with-chrome/).
 A while back I wrote a script that I used on [arewewebextensionsyet.com](http://arewewebextensionsyet.com/).
 That produced a percentage of WebExtensions, but I always felt nervous about talking about it because there so many caveats it never felt accurate.

 One of the major caveats was that the sample size of extensions I had from the Chrome store of 10,000 felt too small (that sample is the one used on [arewewebextensionsyet.com](http://arewewebextensionsyet.com/) currently).
 This week I used [this project](https://github.com/mdamien/chrome-extensions-archive) to parse the sitemap on the Chrome store and get 100,000 extensions and apps.
 A much more satisfying amount.